Beckhoff-CANADA-Community/MnCTS_HowTo_CX9240_Deployment-with-PLC-and-OPC-UA/README.md

 Now that the PLC is running, and the TMC file containing the OPC UA exporsure pragma is on the controller, it's time to finish the setup of the OPC UA server.

 ## Step 10: Finalize OPC UA Server Setup
+Follow the standard OPC UA setup from this point on.